yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     Notice that the content-web Dockerfile build stage includes additional tools to install bower packages in addition to the npm packages.

-7. Type the following command to create a Docker image for the web application
+7. Type the following command to create a Docker image for the web application.

     ```bash
     docker build -t content-web .
     ```

-8. When complete, you will see seven images now exist when you run the Docker images command
+8. When complete, you will see seven images now exist when you run the Docker images command.

     ```bash
     docker images